hereon-GEMS/pydidas/README.md

 #### Using the source code directly

-Download the pydidas source code or clone the git repository and navigate to the folder with the project metadata files (like this README.rst).
+Download the pydidas source code or clone the git repository and navigate to the folder with the project metadata files (like this README.md).
 Then, install the package and any missing dependencies:

     python -m pip install .